UBC-DSCI/introduction-to-datascience-python/source/reading.md

 Unlike SQLite,
 PostgreSQL uses a client–server database engine, as it was designed to be used and accessed on a network.
-This means that you have to provide more information to R when connecting to Postgres databases.
-The additional information that you need to include when you call the `dbConnect` function is listed below:
+This means that you have to provide more information to Python when connecting to Postgres databases.
+The additional information that you need to include when you call the `create_engine` function is listed below:

 - `dbname`: the name of the database (a single PostgreSQL instance can host more than one database)
 - `host`: the URL pointing to where the database is located